BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

 del <projectname>.cfg
 dcc32 [... options ...] <projectname>.dpr

-[... other stuff, e.g. create a tag in the sCM ...]
+[... other stuff, e.g. create a tag in the SCM ...]

 -------------